Candidate48/junit4Wiki/Rules.md

 			assertEquals("test verify ", sequence);
 		}

-## TestWatchman Rules
+## TestWatchman/TestWatcher Rules
-- TestWatchman is a base class for Rules that take note of the testing action, without modifying it.
+- TestWatchman was introduced in JUnit 4.7, it uses a MethodRule, which is now deprecated.
-  For example, this class will keep a log of each passing and failing
+- TestWatcher replaces TestWatchman from version 4.9.
+It implements TestRule, not MethodRulwe
-  test:
+- TestWatcher (and deprecated TestWatchman) are base classes for Rules that take note of the testing action, without modifying it.
+For example, this class will keep a log of each passing and failing test:

 		 import static org.junit.Assert.fail;
 		 import org.junit.Rule;